Water Stewardship in the NWT

 Addressing these concerns means governments and residents working together to protect and sustain our water and aquatic ecosystems.
 It also means observing water and aquatic ecosystems closely for changes, while holding ourselves, and others, accountable for any negative effects.

-In 2008, the Government of the Northwest Territories (GNWT) and Indigenous and Northern Affairs Canada (INAC) started working with representatives from Aboriginal governments to develop a water stewardship strategy.
+In 2008, the Government of the Northwest Territories (GNWT) and Indigenous and Northern Affairs Canada (INAC) started working with representatives from Indigenous governments to develop a water stewardship strategy.
 Regulatory boards, agencies, environmental organizations, industry, academic institutions and the general public have also been involved in the process.

 This partnership resulted in Northern Voices, Northern Waters: NWT Water Stewardship Strategy (the Water Strategy), released in 2010.
 This document lays out a clear path to bring all levels of government, agencies and the public together to maintain our waters.